ChinoKou/ULearningCWAuto/README.md

-# ULearningCWAuto
+# UCourseAuto

-## What is ULearningCWAuto?
+## What is UCourseAuto?

-ULearningCWAuto is an automated CLI tool for completing courseware on the ULearning platform.
+UCourseAuto is an automated CLI tool for completing courseware on the ULearning platform.

 ## Features